-England manager Gareth Southgate’s new biography, Zero to Hero tells the story of his career from the low of missing a crucial penalty in Euro 1996 to the highs of 2018 when his young team reached the semi-finals of the World Cup and qualified for the inaugural Nations’ League Finals in Portugal next June; culminating in his winning Coach of the Year at the BBC Sports Personality of the Year Awards this month.
+England manager Gareth Southgate’s new biography, Zero to Hero tells the story of his career from the low of missing a crucial penalty in Euro 1996 to the highs of 2018 when his young team reached the semi-finals of the World Cup and qualified for the inaugural Nations’ League Finals in Portugal next June; culminating in the 48 year-old winning Coach of the Year at the BBC Sports Personality of the Year Awards and being awarded an OBE in the New Year’s Honours’ List.

 Buy Now from our shop